Jatbas/evplatform/README.md

 - **Authentication & Authorization:**
   Add JWT or OAuth authentication to secure API endpoints and support role-based access control.

+- **Pub/Sub:**
+  Replace the in-memory event bus with a distributed Pub/Sub system (e.g., Redis, Kafka) for durability, scalability, and cross-service communication.

 ## Resources